Course Numbering System

 In some cases, a course in one discipline may be cross-listed with another course in a different discipline.
 Course descriptions will be listed under each course prefix in the appropriate discipline.
 For example, ATTR/PHED 511 Research Methods in Physical Education will be listed under ATTR (Athletic Training) and PHED (Physical Education).
 Students may enroll in such courses under either discipline, but not both.

+A listing of new courses effective the spring semester following the publication of the current catalog is available in the Catalog Addenda .
 Please note that information in the Addenda supersedes the published version of this catalog.